 What Size Extension Cord Do I Need?

-Ever use a power tool pulled into an extension cord on a project and it did not work right.
+Ever use a power tool plugged into an extension cord and the power tool did not work right.
 To test it, you plug the power tool directly into the wall outlet and it works fine.
 What’s this?
 Another bad extension cord?
 Maybe, maybe not!
 You could just be using the wrong extension cord.

-Extension cords are measured by their length in feet and the size of wire used in their construction measured in units referred to as the wire’s gauge (the larger the gauge number the smaller the wire).
-Both of these numbers work together to determine how much amperage (measured in amperes, amps or amperage and most commonly represented by the letter “A”) can be safely provided to the equipment plugged into the extension cord.
+Extension cords are measured by their length in feet and the size of the wire used in their construction measured in units referred to as the wire’s gauge (the larger the gauge number the smaller the wire).
+Both of these numbers work together to determine how much amperage (also called amperes or amps and most commonly represented by the letter “A”) can be safely provided to the equipment plugged into the extension cord.
 The longer the extension cord and/or the smaller the wire, the less amperage can flow through it.
-If you use an extension cord that is not rated to provide the amperage needed to properly run the equipment attached to it, the extension cord can cause equipment on the extension cord to not function properly, cause damage to the equipment, cause breakers to trip and cause a fire hazard from overheating.
+If you use an extension cord that is not rated to provide the amperage needed to properly run the equipment attached to it, the extension cord can cause the equipment to not function properly, cause damage to the equipment, cause breakers to trip and/or cause a fire hazard from overheating.

 Think of the wire inside the extension cord as a hose.
 The bigger the hose, the more water will flow.
-If you need a 50ft extension cord to provide a total of 6.5amps, you need to use a 16gauge or larger extension cord (a larger gauge means a smaller number, in this case, 14, 12 or 10 gauge).
+If you need a 50ft extension cord to provide a total of 6.0 amps, you need to use a 16 gauge or larger extension cord (a larger gauge means a smaller number, in this case, 14, 12, 10 or 8 gauge).
+See our article entitled “What Gauge Is My Extension Cord?” if you need help determining what gauge wire is used in your extension cord.

 A few words of caution